tyler-nie/Bill-Manager/README.md

 group of friends and at different times we pay for different things.
 I would like to know how much we owe each other
 for those bills and one day be able to return how much we owe each other.

+## User Stories
+- As a user I would like to view all entries
+- As a user I would like to join a group
+- As a user I would like to add/remove a person from a group
+- As a user I would like to see which groups I am in
+- As a user I would like to leave a group
+- As a user I would like to add a bill
+- As a user I would like to be able to see how much I owe someone else (in all groups if both in another group)
+- As a user I would like to be able to see how much someone owes me